Congress closing in on nearly $2 trillion virus aid package

 Hospitals could get up to $200 billion for the expected influx of sick patients, said Mnuchin.

-Democrats touted gains for hospitals, additional oversight of the huge industry stabilization fund, and money for cash-strapped states.
+Democrats pointed to gains for hospitals, additional oversight of the huge industry stabilization fund, and money for cash-strapped states.
 A companion appropriations package ballooned as well, growing from a $46 billion White House proposal to an unprecedented $300 billion, including a late $25 billion White House request for a flexible disaster response fund.

+To provide transparency, the package is expected to create a new inspector general and oversight board for the corporate dollars, much as was done during the TARP bank rescue, officials said.

-The sense of optimism extended to House Speaker Nancy Pelosi, D-Calif., who told CNBC Tuesday morning that "I think there is real optimism that we could get something done in the next few hours.”
-Only Monday, Pelosi introduced a massive Democratic measure stuffed with progressive ideas, drawing scorn from Republicans for seeking to take advantage of the crisis.
+The sense of optimism extended to House Speaker Nancy Pelosi, D-Calif., who told CNBC: "I think there is real optimism that we could get something done in the next few hours.”
+Only Monday, Pelosi introduced a massive Democratic measure with liberal priorities, drawing scorn from Republicans.

 The long evening of shuttle negotiations came after a long day trying to close the deal.
-The massive package is a far-reaching effort to prop up the U.S. economy, help American households and bolster the health care system amid the growing crisis.
+The package is a far-reaching effort to prop up the U.S. economy, help American households and bolster the health care system in the growing crisis.
+Senate passage would send the legislation to the House.

-Tensions had flared Monday as Washington strained to respond to the worsening coronavirus outbreak, with Congress arguing over the huge rescue package and an impatient Trump musing openly about letting the 15-day shutdown expire next Monday, March 30.
+Tensions had flared Monday as Washington strained to respond to the worsening coronavirus outbreak, with Congress arguing over the huge rescue package and an impatient Trump musing openly about letting the 15-day shutdown expire March 30.

 As the U.S. braces for an onslaught of sick Americans, and millions are forced indoors to avert a spike that risks overwhelming hospitals, the most ambitious federal intervention in modern times is testing whether Washington can act swiftly to deal with the pandemic on the home front.